noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 $~$
 }

-In our case standardizing the data leads to various problems:
+But in our case standardizing the data leads to various problems:
 - Some pixels are always `0`.
 - The variance in a few pixels is very low.